mlettini/matthewlettini.me/src/work/harvest/forecast.md

 I worked on Forecast for five years until an organization shift in 2018.
 It’s always a fantastic experience to both ship a product from scratch and continue to iterate on it based on paying customer feedback, *and* love the team you work with.
 I could talk your ear off reflecting on what I learned, what we did well, and what we could’ve done better.

 Forecast offers customers an important birds-eye-view of their upcoming work and helps them plan around who’s doing what and when.
-Today, Forecast helps schedule over 82,000 purchased seats and brings in over $4,000,000 dollars in annual revenue for Harvest.
+Today, Forecast helps schedule over 82,000 purchased seats and contributes a significant amount of revenue to Harvest’s business.
 You can learn more and even try it out at [https://getharvest.com/forecast](https://www.getharvest.com/forecast) (I also designed the marketing site).

 </div>